The role of twins in computing planar supports of hypergraphs: Introduction

-\looseness=-1 \citet{CKNSSW15} showed that for obtaining minimum-edge supports (not necessarily planar), twins show a similar behavior as for \loutp\ supports: Removing a twin can increase the minimum number of edges needed for a support and finding a minimum-edge support is linear-time solvable for a constant number of hyperedges via removing superfluous twins.
-The proof is quite different, however.
+\citet{CKNSSW15} showed that for obtaining minimum-edge supports (not necessarily planar), twins show a similar behavior as for \loutp\ supports: Removing a twin can increase the minimum number of edges needed for a support and finding a minimum-edge support is linear-time solvable for a constant number of hyperedges via removing superfluous twins.